Please rotate your device

 building a better base and a better barrier

-Thankfully, our R&D specialists and paper technologists are innovating to balance shelf life, product safety, and environmental impact.
+Our R&D specialists and paper technologists actively innovate to strike a balance between shelf life, product safety, and environmental impact.
 Our goal is to develop packaging that eliminates the need for material separation, increasing the likelihood that the packaging will be recycled.
-This leads to less packaging waste and less new material that needs to be brought into circulation to meet the demand for materials.

 As an alternative to composite packaging, non-composite packaging has emerged as a revolutionary logical and ecological solution.
 A non-composite is defined in different ways in different countries.
 The 95/5 rule is currently the strictest definition of what is considered a mono-material and is relevant in Germany.
 This means that only 5% of the total packaging can consist of a barrier and inks.
 The barrier cannot be a separate layer but must be intertwined with the base paper.
 In many European countries, the categorization of a mono-material is between 50/50 and 85/15 and the USA follows the 85/15 threshold.